-- Prepare PERFSVM collector machines on all systems, as described in "Using Another Resource Name" on page 35, in steps 1, 2, and 3.
-Also, include the additional statement IUCV IDENT FCXSYSTM GLOBAL in the directories of PERFSVM machines you want to set up as S&F servers on the systems from where users will want to initiate cross-system data retrieval requests. - 2.
+- 1. Prepare PERFSVM collector machines on all systems, as described in "Using Another Resource Name" on page 34, in steps 1, 2, and 3.
+Also, include the additional statement IUCV \IDENT FCXSYSTM GLOBAL in the directories of PERFSVM machines you want to set up as S&F servers on the systems from where users will want to initiate cross-system data retrieval requests. - 2.
 Prepare communications directories for the PERFSVM machines:

-Entries required for S&F server machines:

-These also need entries for all the remote systems you want to reach from the local one.
+Entries required for S&F server machines: These also need entries for all the remote systems you want to reach from the local one.
 The following example describes the entries that would be required for the PERFSVM machine on VMSYSA of the preceding figure:

-UCOMDIR NA MES for S&F Server :nick.FCXRES00 :luname.IDENT :tpn.FCXRES0A :security.SAME :nick.VMSYSB :luname.gatea lub :tpn.FCXRESOB :security.SAME :modename.#INTER
+:luname.IDENT

+:tpn.FCXRES0A

+:security.SAME

+:luname.gatea lub

+:tpn.FCXRES0B

+:security.SAME

+:modename.#INTER